 If you’re looking for a card that will earn you points in a hotel program for your gas purchases, the Hilton Honors Ascend card from American Express is a great choice.
 It earns six Hilton Honors points per dollar for US gas purchases as well as purchases at US restaurants and US supermarkets.
 The Ascend card also earns 12 points per dollar for Hilton charges worldwide and 3 points per dollar for all other purchases.

 Hilton points are only worth about 0.6 cents each.
 That’s a 3.6% return on your gas purchases, which isn’t the best return out there.
-I guess that if you’re looking at this card then you’re already a fan of Hilton’s hotels and if you’re able to get a better value for your points, then this card would be better choice for you.
-The card have a $95 annual fee but provides complimentary Hilton gold status and a free weekend night certificate if you spend $15,000 in a calendar year.
+I guess that if you’re looking at this card then you’re already a fan of Hilton’s hotels and if you’re able to get a better value for your points, then this card would be a better choice for you.
+The card has a $95 annual fee but provides complimentary Hilton gold status and a free weekend night certificate if you spend $15,000 in a calendar year.

 You can sign up for the Hilton Ascend card at AMEX’s website.